berndporr/sound_measurement/README.md

 python3 test_ABC_weighting.py
 python3 test_ITU_R_468_weighting.py
 ```
-They run at a sampling rate of fs = 48000 Hz * 6 to nudge
+They run at a sampling rate of fs = 48000 Hz * 6 to force
-the digital frequency into the tight tolerances.
+the digital filter responses within the tight tolerances.

 # Credits